 The 5 Most Ethical Credit Card Companies

 The most ethical credit card companies in America provide lower interest rates and fees than their more traditional counterparts.
 They’re also avid investors in social responsibility projects that improve the standard of living in local communities.
-Here’s the list of the five most ethical credit card companies.
+Here’s the list of five of the most ethical credit card companies (besides Aspiration!), in our opinion.

 TCM Bank is a Florida-based community bank that’s a subsidiary of the Independent Community Bankers of America (ICBA).
 The bank focuses on providing credit card services to local communities through community banks.
 It currently has over 320,000 customers nationwide and offers credit cards linked to the Visa and Mastercard networks.